caylabradleydev/simple-portfolio-project/README.md

 ## About

-A **_Personal Portfolio Project_** designed to showcase my evergrowing skills and projects.
+A **_Personal Portfolio Project_** showcasing my evergrowing skills and projects.

-This project utilizes `JavaScript` and the `FontAwesome Icons Library` on the frontend.
-Visitors will have the opportunity to contact the developer directly through the `Formspree API`.
+This project utilizes `JavaScript` and the `FontAwesome Icons Library`.
+It was designed to practice Advanced Frontend development concepts such as DOM manipulation, Event Propagation, Intersection Observer API, CSS Grid, and more.

 ## Demo